 ENFJ in Relationships

-In romantic and close relationships, individuals who identify as ENFJ tend to be deeply devoted, expressive, and actively invested in their partner's growth and happiness.
+In romantic and close relationships, individuals who identify as ENFJ be deeply devoted, expressive, and actively invested in their partner's growth and happiness.
 Myers and Myers (1995) note that ENFJs approach relationships with a combination of warmth, attentiveness, and intentionality that can make their partners feel deeply valued and understood.
-ENFJs frequently report that they derive significant personal fulfillment from supporting their loved ones' development, and they tend to take an active role in creating shared experiences and maintaining relational closeness.
+ENFJs frequently report that they derive significant personal fulfillment from supporting their loved ones' development, and they take an active role in creating shared experiences and maintaining relational closeness.

 Keirsey (1998) observes that ENFJs in relationships often serve as the emotional anchor, taking responsibility for monitoring and maintaining the emotional health of the partnership.
 This can be a significant strength, but it also carries the risk of self-neglect.
-ENFJs may prioritize their partner's needs to the point of losing touch with their own desires and boundaries, a pattern that Thomson (1998) links to the Fe-dominant tendency to define the self partly through others' responses.
+ENFJs may prioritize their partner's needs to the point of losing touch with their own desires and boundaries, a pattern that Thomson (1998) links to the extraverted feeling-dominant tendency to define the self partly through others' responses.
 Healthy ENFJ relationships typically involve a partner who actively encourages the ENFJ to articulate their own needs rather than exclusively attending to others'.

 Career Paths & Professional Strengths

-Keirsey (1998) emphasizes that ENFJs tend to excel as organizational leaders, particularly in settings that require motivating diverse teams and navigating complex interpersonal dynamics.
+Keirsey (1998) emphasizes that ENFJs excel as organizational leaders, particularly in settings that require motivating diverse teams and navigating complex interpersonal dynamics.
 Their combination of social intelligence, strategic intuition, and organizational skill makes them effective principals, department heads, program directors, and community organizers.
 ENFJs also frequently thrive in diplomacy, public relations, and any role requiring persuasive, values-driven communication.
-Thomson (1998) adds that ENFJs' Ni auxiliary gives them a capacity for long-range planning that distinguishes them from other feeling-dominant types in professional contexts.
+Thomson (1998) adds that ENFJs' introverted intuition auxiliary gives them a capacity for long-range planning that distinguishes them from other feeling-dominant types in professional contexts.

 ENFJ Under Stress